 The Middle East is rising as one of the fastest-growing markets and it is becoming more attractive due to some major factors.

-- The young segment is spending more time on social media than other the global average which is providing great opportunities for marketers to use social media and content marketing especially for businesses such as consumer products, food & beverage, and entertainment.
+- This young segment is spending more time on social media more than the global average.
+Therefore, there is a great opportunities for marketers to use social media and content marketing especially for industries such as consumer products, fashion, food & beverage, and entertainment.

 While some countries in the region are facing economic instability, the market is still having low taxation compared to the European markets.
-The region has the highest spending on cosmetics per capita in the world and the appetite for beauty and fashion products is getting bigger.
+Lovely fact: The region has the highest spending on cosmetics per capita in the world and the appetite for beauty and fashion products is getting bigger.
+Tempting!

 Easy to segment

 The Arab consumers are relatively easy to segment and you need less efforts to identify the customer persona.
 However, If you are going to use traditional surveys, then it is a bad idea.
 The Arabs, in general, are unlike other nations and they are more conservative about sharing their honest feedback.
 Not to metnion the absent of solid market researches.
 You are alone in a vast dry desert of data.

 Finally, localize your apporach.
 This doesn’t mean localization of your marketing content and campaigns, but effective localization of your marketing strategy for the the Middle East.
 Channels, creatives, user experince and all.
 I am not talking about translation.
 It is all about the culture.
 If you don’t have locals who are crafting your marketing message, then you need to hire someone who is expert with the local culture, slangs, and trends.